bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-91.rst

   .. container:: detail

     Setting up a classic frontend server is now much easier, because you can now define routes on app level.
-    If you have a :ref:`front-end-server` configured and you block some URLs for security reasons, you need to adjust them.
+    If you have a :ref:`Reverse Proxy <reverse-proxy>` configured and you block some URLs for security reasons, you need to adjust them.

     Here are some examples: